 contact listed for each internship.

-Send resume, at least three references, and describe your background/experience
+Send resume, at least three references with email contact information, and describe your background/experience

 relating to the following: